sourcegraph/docs.sourcegraph.com/README.md

 ## Checking for problems (e.g. broken links)

-To check for common problems in the Markdown and template files, run:
+To check for problems in the Markdown and template files, run:

 ```shell
 docsite check
 ```

-It's recommended to run this before pushing docs or template/assets changes and is run in as part of the Sourcegraph build CI job.
+It's recommended to run this before pushing docs or template/assets changes and is run as part of the Sourcegraph build job.

 ## Emulating https://docs.sourcegraph.com by running in Docker

-> This is how https://docs.sourcegraph.com is deployed.
+> NOTE: This is how https://docs.sourcegraph.com is deployed.

 > NOTE: Running in Docker is only suitable for production or when downloading zipped assets.